 For the month of July, millions of people across 177 countries have pledged to cut down on the amount of plastic they use.
 That can be going without single-use plastic for one day, one week or the entire month.
 Plastic Free July has grown into a global movement that helps millions be part of the solution to plastic pollution, and you should too, if you want cleaner streets, oceans and beautiful communities.

-When I started my sustainable living and conscious consumption journey I was most affected and passionate about the Amazon Rainforest.
+When I started my sustainable living and conscious consumption journey I was most passionate about the Amazon Rainforest.
 I wanted to create awareness around the devastating deforestation and it's effect on our global climate and communities that live within the Amazon.
-But then the pandemic hit and I realized people don't have the bandwidth for something that seems so far away, even though if they indirectly affected by it.
-As time passed, I have become more and more passionate about plastic pollution and grown into an advocate for reducing single-use plastic in my own life and inspiring others to do the same.
+Then the pandemic hit and I realized people don't have the bandwidth for something that seems so far away, even though if they indirectly affected by it.
+As time passed, I have become more passionate about plastic pollution and grown into an advocate for reducing single-use plastic in my own life and inspiring others to do the same.